bjerrep/grblHAL_core/README.md

 This is a experimental fork of https://github.com/grblHAL/core intended to be used with the grblHAL STM32  driver [STM32H7xx](https://github.com/dresco/STM32H7xx) fork [here](https://github.com/bjerrep/STM32H7xx).
 The STM32H7xx fork (last link) is modified to take the submodule 'grbl' as this repository.

 Please note that this repository and the STM32H7xx fork will per definition always be super out-of-date and/or appear to be rather unmaintained.
-Its just a backup of the firmware for a BTT SKR3 controller that seems to work on at least the CNC in the basement.
+This repository is most of all just a backup of the firmware for a BTT SKR3 controller that seems to work on at least my CNC.
+This fork contains a few socalled experiments: